milanistie13/shopperqueries/src/content/blog/benefits-of-a-skincare-routine/index.md

 ---

-[Insert featured image: A diverse group of men applying skincare products, looking confident and natural]

 Look, I get it.
 For years, [skincare](./skincare-for-men/) has been marketed as a "women's thing."
 As a guy who once thought a bar of soap and water was enough, I've been exactly where you might be right now.
 But here's the truth: your skin doesn't care about gender stereotypes, and neither should you.

 ## The Evolution of Men's Skincare: Breaking the Stigma